It’s all about engagement!

 - Bring a tablecloth in a color that will accent your books.
 I like having a cloth long enough to hide anything I stash under the table.

 - Think vertical to create interest.
 Use easels, a tall stack of books, a framed poster or sign.
-(FYI, Sylvia mentioned that some venues no longer allow tall, free-standing banners because they block attendees’ views)
+(Sylvia mentioned that some venues no longer allow tall, free-standing banners because they block attendees’ views—so check first).
+I use two lightweight shelves from Clear Solutions.

-- For outdoor festivals, make sure what’s on your table will withstand a strong wind (pack tape, string, rubber bands, paper, and markers.
-I’ve even packed painted rocks)
+- For outdoor festivals, make sure what’s on your table will withstand a strong wind (pack: tape, string, rubber bands, paper, and markers.
+I’ve even brought painted rocks)

 - Make yourself approachable – don’t sit with your head down, fiddling with your phone.
-I like to ask passersby if they’re readers, then ask what kind of books they like to read.
-Remember, everyone at a book festival is there for a reason.
-It might be for your book.
+I ask passersby if they’re readers, then I ask what kind of books they like to read.
+Remember, everyone is there for a reason.
+It just might be for your book.

 - If you’re sharing a table with another author, it’s rude to talk about your book when they’re looking at your tablemate’s book.
 Keep quiet and wait your turn.